 Research: 52 percent of students conduct research with faculty, with more than 200 students participating in research each summer.

 Internships: The summer internship program funds about 80 domestic and international internships each summer.
 PCIP, our academic year program, provides paid experiential learning opportunities for about 130 students.

 Study Abroad: Approximately 50 percent of Pomona students study abroad in 54 programs in 34 countries

 Campus: Our 140-acre campus has 16 residence halls and three dining halls.
-Ten of our buildings have been LEED certified (1 silver, 6 gold, and 3 platinum).
+Ten of our buildings have been LEED certified (one silver, six gold and three platinum).